 It was the picture of serenity, and the perfect way to finish our day.

-However, no matter what anyone says, you really shouldn’t feel pressured to go to Wisconsin.
+However, no matter what happens, you shouldn’t let anyone pressure you into going to Wisconsin.
 Just Say No.